anthonyhom/Flixster/README.md

 <img src="http://g.recordit.co/j3rSJ6Ry6U.gif" width=250><br>

 ### Notes
-Describe any challenges encountered while building the app.
-There was a bug that caused my image renderings to fail).
-The bug was a bracket at the end of a url.
+There was a bug that caused my image renderings to fail.
+The bug was in the form of a bracket at the end of a url.

 ### Open-source libraries used